Vibrant, multi-arts festival, JAM on the Marsh, has opened its free Call for Visual Artists. New or existing works are welcome – so is a

 You may have expected JAM on the Marsh to have been cancelled, but this is not the case.
 We are working incredibly hard to prepare a virtual festival that supports artists and performers, venues, our loyal audience and dedicated supporters.

 From May 2018, the United Kingdom will be adopting new regulations about how organisations, including JAM, are able to request, store and use personal data.
-As part of these changes

 JAM is thrilled to announce that the wonderful conductor and organist, Michael Bawtree, has accepted the position of Principal Conductor of JAM.
 He has conducted many JAM events since 2010 in London, Scotland and Kent.

-Exciting times at JAM: a new, beautiful website launched on John Armitage’s birthday nearly 20 years after his death; the first concert on 2017 coming up next week and the
+Exciting times at JAM: a new, beautiful website launched on John Armitage’s birthday nearly 20 years after his death; the first concert on 2017 coming

 This year, JAM on the Marsh and the Romney Resource Centre began an exciting new photography collaboration.
 Led by Susan Pilcher, with additional mentorship from Justin Sutcliffe and Tristan Fewings, we started a weekly club for the local young…